Edinburgh Airport

+The airport is the busiest airport in Scotland based on passenger numbers, with 14.4 million passengers flying from the airport in 2023, a 28% increase on passenger numbers from 2022.
+A total of 35 airlines use the airport to fly to over 152 international destinations.
+During 2024, Edinburgh Airport experienced its busiest year in terms of passenger numbers, with a total of 15 million passengers.
+It also marked the busiest year for any Scottish airport in history.
+As well as being the busiest airport in Scotland, Edinburgh Airport is the sixth busiest airport in the United Kingdom.

 History

 Early years

+In 1916, Turnhouse Aerodrome opened as the northernmost British air defence base in World War I used by the Royal Flying Corps.

+In 1918, the Royal Air Force was formed and the airfield was named RAF Turnhouse and ownership was transferred to the Air Ministry.

-Turnhouse Aerodrome was the most northerly British air defence base in World War I used by the Royal Flying Corps.
-The small base opened in 1916 and it was used to house the 603 (City of Edinburgh) Squadron from 1925, which consisted of DH 9As, Westland Wapitis, Hawker Harts, and Hawker Hind light bombers.
+From 1925, the small base was used to house the 603 (City of Edinburgh) Squadron, which consisted of DH 9As, Westland Wapitis, Hawker Harts, and Hawker Hind light bombers.
 All the aircraft used a grass airstrip.

-In 1918 the Royal Air Force was formed and the airfield was named RAF Turnhouse and ownership was transferred to the Air Ministry.

-When the Second World War broke out, RAF Fighter Command took control over the airfield and a runway of 3900 ft was paved to handle the Supermarine Spitfire.
+In 1939, when the Second World War broke out, RAF Fighter Command took control over the airfield and a runway of 3900 ft was paved to handle the Supermarine Spitfire.
 During the Battle of Britain, 3, 65, and 141 Squadrons were present at the airbase.

-Post Second World War
+Post-Second World War

-When the war ended the airfield remained under military control.
+After 1945, when WW2 ended, the airfield remained under military control.
 It was officially opened for commercial traffic on 19 May 1947.
 The first commercial flight to use the airport was a British European Airways service from London (Northolt) to Shetland, with Edinburgh and Aberdeen being intermediate stopping points.
 The aircraft was an 18-seat Douglas C47.

-In 1952 the runway was extended to 6000 ft to handle the Vampire FB5s operated by the resident 603 Squadron, and an aircraft arresting barrier net was installed to protect traffic on the adjacent A9 road.
-The net remained in place until the early 1970s and was used to stop one of the Ferranti Flying Unit Buccaneers which had overrun the runway.
-A further use was in 1970 when a Meteor TT20, operated by the RN Fleet Requirement Unit, overran the runway and ended up in the net.
-In 1956 a new passenger terminal was built to provide an improved commercial service; five years later it was extended.
-After the disbandment of the 603 Squadron in March 1957, the Air Ministry transferred ownership to the Ministry of Aviation in 1960 to offer improved commercial service to the airport.
-Flying was temporarily diverted to East Fortune, which had its runway extended to accommodate the airliners of the period.

-BAA ownership 1971 to 2012
+BAA ownership

-The British Airports Authority (BAA) took over ownership of the airport on 1 April 1971 at a time when the original terminal building was running at about eight times its design capacity.
+On 1 April 1971, the British Airports Authority (BAA) took over ownership of the airport, at a time when the original terminal building was running at about eight times its design capacity.
 Immediate improvements to the terminal were cosmetic, such as extra seating and TV monitors for flight information, and it took two years for plans to be proposed for a completely new terminal and runway redesign.
 Public consultation on planning started in November 1971 and ended in February 1972.
 The initial stages of the redevelopment began in June 1973; they included a diversion of the River Almond.
-Work on the new terminal building, designed by Sir Robert Matthew, started in March 1975, and the building was officially opened by Queen Elizabeth II on 27 May 1977, opening to the public two days later.
+Work on the new terminal building, designed by Sir Robert Matthew, started in March 1975, and the building was officially opened by Queen Elizabeth II on 27 May 1977.